Director of Communications

 Should you be “worried” about college now, as a (incoming) high school freshman?
 No, you should definitely not be worried.
 Do not let college loom over your high school career like some big, angry, dark cloud.
 And definitely do not let getting into college color all of your high school decisions.
 Now, all that being said...Even though it’s early—and even though you should focus on enjoying and doing well in high school instead of turning yourself into a college-ready clone—I highly recommend thinking about college.
 Just keeping it in the back of your mind.
 Why?
 Because you have a huge advantage over your older peers right now: you have time.
 Four years of high school will fly by, but if you keep college in the back of your mind, you can make smart decisions all along the way.
 And four years of smart decisions add up to one super prepared college applicant.
 Smart decisions like…

-- Taking the most challenging high school classes you can (this will be important to college admission officers later on)
+- Taking challenging high school classes (this will be important to college admission officers later on)

 - Working hard and doing as well as you can in those classes (your future self will be so grateful for your nice GPA, and—let me tell you—it's a lot easier to earn a decent cumulative GPA if you start early than it is to turn around a lagging GPA second semester junior year)